1. Home

 ButtonDescription

-There are radio buttons at the top of the popup to add a MaterialTask, or Outwork.
+– There are radio buttons on the popup to add a MaterialTask, or Outwork.
 (Materials are automatically selected.)

-There are radio buttons at the top of the popup to add a MaterialTask, or Outwork.
+– There are radio buttons on the popup to add a MaterialTask, or Outwork.
 (Tasks are automatically selected.)

 Arrow on TasksAdd Custom Task – TSK (C): Adds a row at the bottom of the table for users to complete (e.g. for Task that are not set up as items).